 The Tampa Bay Benthic Index (TBBI) provides an estimate of the health of benthic invertebrate populations in Tampa Bay.
 The TBBI is scaled from 0-100 with values <73 classified as “Degraded”, from 73-87 as “Intermediate”, and >87 as “Healthy”.
 The average TBBI score increased from 1993-2021 and the bay-wide median TBBI was continuously in the “Healthy” range from 2015-2017, with slight decreases from 2018 to 2021.
 During that time frame, the highest TBBI values were observed in Lower and Middle Tampa Bay, with intermediate values observed in Old Tampa Bay and degraded values in Hillsborough Bay.

-In 2022, Old Tampa Bay received an overall assessment of Fair (based on the amount of site scores as degraded, intermediate, or healthy), Hillsborough Bay was Fair, Middle Tampa Bay was Good, and Lower Tampa Bay was Good.
-The bay-wide assessment of benthic condition was Good.
+In 2023, Old Tampa Bay received an overall assessment of Fair (based on the amount of site scores as degraded, intermediate, or healthy), Hillsborough Bay was Fair, Middle Tampa Bay was Fair, and Lower Tampa Bay was Good.
+The bay-wide area-weighted assessment of benthic condition was Good.

 Human-caused pollution can contaminate aquatic sediments with various dangerous chemicals and heavy metals.
 As polluted water enters a waterbody, metals and other chemicals may attach to suspended solids in the water column.
 These solids eventually sink to the bottom and integrate into the existing sediments.
 Toxicological studies have shown that many of these substances can affect the growth and survival of benthic organisms.